 The Nassagaweya Canyon Trail

 The Nassagaweya Canyon was created millions of years ago by rivers carving through the massive sedimentary rock.
-Today Limestone Creek winds along the bottom of the canyon and when the Nassagaweya Canyon Trail is open hikers are able to descend into the canyon as they travel between Rattlesnake Point and Crawford Lake.
+Today Limestone Creek winds along the bottom of the canyon and hikers on the Nassagaweya Canyon Trail are able to descend into the canyon as they travel between Rattlesnake Point and Crawford Lake.

 This trail is not a loop and is 4.7 kilometres in each direction so a round trip of 9.4 km which takes an estimated 4-5 hours to complete.
-The trail is currently closed due to the current two hour time limit for visits.
 The trail has a 3 rating which is the most strenuous as it is longer than 5 km and may be uneven with steep sections and narrow places with tight turns.

 Halton Conservation Parks

-There are seven Conservation Halton Parks: Rattlesnake Point, Hilton Falls, Mount Nemo, Crawford Lake, Robert Edmondson, Mountsberg, and Kelso (including Glen Eden in winter).
-Reservations are currently required at all of the parks with the exception of Robert Edmondson.
+There are now eight Conservation Halton Parks: Rattlesnake Point, Hilton Falls, Mount Nemo, Crawford Lake, Robert Edmondson, Mountsberg, Kelso (including Glen Eden in winter) and the newest park which is still known as Area 8.

-Although I have lived in the region for more than 20 years, I hadn’t visited any of the parks until this past fall.
-One of my goals during the time that we are limited in our travels is to explore more close to home and take advantage of all the beautiful places in our region including our conservation areas.
+Although I have lived in the region for more than 20 years, I hadn’t visited any of the parks until the Covid shutdown in 2020.
+During that time that we were limited in our travels, we started exploring more close to home and taking advantage of all the beautiful places in our region including our conservation areas and continued to do so after the world opened up again.

-Last fall I visited three of the parks (Hilton Falls, Robert Edmondson and Crawford Lake) and this spring we have visited Kelso, Mountsberg, Rattlesnake Point and Mount Nemo as well as a repeat visit to Crawford Lake.
+At various times of the year we have visited Hilton Falls, Robert Edmondson, Crawford Lake, Kelso, Mountsberg, Rattlesnake Point and Mount Nemo (some multiple times) but have yet to visit Area 8.
 Sunday hiking has become our favourite activity so we’ll continue to explore the parks to get that nature fix that we all need.

-The current fee (reduced because of partial reopening) for a two hour day visit to the parks is $6.50 per adult with reduced fees for seniors (65+) and children (ages 5-14).
-Admission is free for children 4 and under.
+The current fee for a visit to the parks is $10.50 + HST per adult when purchased online and $12 + HST when purchased at the gate with reduced fees for seniors (65+) and children (ages 5-14).
+Admission is free for children under 5.
+There is no longer a time restriction on your visit – you can stay until the park closes.

-There is a Conservation Halton Park Membership available for purchase which includes admission to all 7 of the parks 364 days of the year.
-Members do still have to make a reservation for their visits at this time and are still limited to a two hour time slot.
-The cost of a membership is currently $62 for an individual and $135.50 for a family (prices include HST).
-We decided to purchase the family membership this spring and have already used it five times in just a few weeks so it is definitely economical if you plan frequent visits.
+There is a Conservation Halton Park Membership available for purchase which includes admission to all 8 of the parks year-round.
+Members do not need to make a reservation online before visiting the parks.
+The cost of a membership is currently $105 +HST for an individual and $165 +HST for a vehicle membership (replaces the former “family” membership and covers admission for all occupants in a personal vehicle).
+There are also individual and vehicle memberships for seniors at a reduced price.
+We purchased and used it many times so it is definitely economical if you plan frequent visits.

 You Might Also Like